 2. If you are not logged in, use the “Sign in” link at the top:

-4. Click on the “Register a new app” button on the right:
+4. Click on the “Create New App” button on the right:

 5. Fill in: